 - Casey helped the Rancho Santiago Community College District and Coast Community College District secure over $68 million in funding through the State Budget for three capital outlay facilities projects.
 Casey worked with the districts’ legislative delegation, budget committee staff, and the Community College Chancellor’s Office to advocate for the priority budget items, including having the projects recommended for funding by the Board of Governors of the California Community Colleges.
 The funding for these three projects will allow for the design and construction of three new buildings that will provide state of the art learning environments for community college students in Orange County.

-Casey graduated from the University of California, Davis with a Bachelor of Arts in Political Science in 2000.
+University of California, Davis, Bachelor of Arts, Political Science

 Casey’s favorite memory at TPA is having the opportunity to spend time with Raiders’ legends Howie Long and Cliff Branch at a Raiders game.
 Christopher Townsend, and TPA, have been long-time supporters, and rabid fans, of the Raiders, which has provided access to current and former players, and members of the team’s front office.
 The opportunity to meet with these professionals and discuss issues surrounding sports and politics has provided insight, and motivation, on how to accel at the highest level.